aboraks/Mapping_Vanuatu_OTU/Violin-plots-.md

 Untitled
 ================

-Here is a function used for this scripts
+Here is a function used for this scripts It makes a little bracket for the violin plots at the end of the script.

 ``` r
 stat_box_data <- function(y, upper_limit = max(un.gr.gen$Range) * 1.15) {